Pogba and Fernandes pull the strings for Martial and Rashford - Tactical lessons from the Premier League midweek fixtures | Goal.com

 It was an unspectacular performance and a quite forgettable win at St Mary’s, but for an unstable side like Arsenal that is worth celebrating.

-Mikel Arteta’s men rarely looked in trouble, thanks in part to Rob Holding’s man of the match-winning performance, but mainly because there was a steeliness and balance to the Gunners' new 3-4-3 formation.
+Mikel Arteta’s men rarely looked in trouble, thanks in part to Rob Holding’s man of the match performance, but mainly because there was a steeliness and balance to the Gunners' new 3-4-3 formation.

 Hector Bellerin and Bukayo Saka were asked to perform in box-to-box wing-back roles and did so with aplomb, regularly dropping to make a flat back five that completely stunted Nathan Redmond and Stuart Armstrong, in turn ensuring Danny Ings was a passenger in the middle.